 The Jukes' last CD release was 2012's Men Without Women: Live 7-2-11, recorded live on July 2nd, 2011 at the Stone Pony's Southside Johnny and the Asbury Jukes performance with Little Steven Van Zandt.
 The disc featured live versions of the songs from the Little Steven and the Disciples of Soul 1994 album of the same name, along with three Asbury Jukes bonus tracks.

 2010's "Pills and Ammo" was The Jukes last studio CD, with other recording highlights being the critically acclaimed "Hearts of Stone" and "Better Days" albums.
 Southside Johnny and the Asbury Jukes first achieved prominence in the mid-1970s, emerging from the same New Jersey Shore music scene as now legendary contemporary and pal Bruce Springsteen.

-Southside's first three albums, I Don't Want To Go Home, This Time It's for Real, and Hearts of Stone, were produced by band co-founder Steven Van Zandt (E Street Band, The Sopranos), and largely featured songs written by Van Zandt and/or Springsteen.
-The Van Zandt-written "I Don't Want To Go Home" became Southside's signature song, an evocative mixture of horn-based melodic riffs and sentimental lyrics.
-In 1982 Rolling Stone Magazine voted Hearts of Stone among the top 100 albums of the 1970s & 1980s.
+Southside's first three albums, I Don't Want To Go Home, This Time It's for Real, and Hearts of Stone were produced by Steven Van Zandt (E Street Band, The Sopranos) and featured songs written by Van Zandt and Springsteen.
+"I Don't Want To Go Home" became Southside's signature song, an evocative mixture of horn-based melodic riffs and soul-searching lyrics.
+Rolling Stone Magazine voted Hearts of Stone among the top 100 albums of the 1970s & 1980s.